lexi-compiler/docs/index.md

 Lexi provides all this magic by providing an IR that acts as an abstraction between individual programming languages and target execution platforms.
 Having an IR is not a new concept; as mentioned earlier, Microsoft has done this.
 The JVM itself executes bytecode&mdash;another example of an intermediate representation.

 What I'm doing new is implementing this concept for multi-language and multi-target support.
 I'm not sure why this hasn't already been done&mdash;perhaps language communities are too focused on their own languages without focusing on interoperability between platforms.

+The intermediate TAST can be serialized into a binary format similar to Java's `.class` files, allowing for easy use with other VMs or tooling.

 # Contributing to Lexi